 In fact, whereas one or two hashtags lead to a 21-percent increase in response rate, more hashtags reduce engagement by 17 percent.

 A tweet was already more likely to be noticed when it included an image, video, or GIF.
 This is even more important with longer tweets, as visuals give users a reason to start reading.
 Tweets that see the most engagement feature images that describe the text without explaining everything.
 You can also split up long blocks of text with emojis — users react best to positive expressions.

 You need to start from the beginning again to test what types of tweets your audience responds to.
 If you find that users are engaging with your longer tweets, plan to include more in your campaigns.
 However, if you find that followers prefer shorter tweets, you are better off sticking to the old limit, tweeting just as you were before.

 Check out what the most popular B2C brands are doing, especially those in your industry.
 This will give you ideas about what may work for you.
 Plus, you can avoid making the same mistakes.

 Increasing the Twitter character limit to 280 has come as great news for some users but a disaster for others.
 Unfortunately, it’s impossible to please everyone.
-Instead, you need to strive to connect to as much of your target audience as possible and to continue improving your strategy.
+Instead, you need to strive to connect with as much of your target audience as possible and to continue improving your strategy.